 Argo 30 Guarantee

-The Argo 30 Guarantee fills the gap to cover tuition and mandatory fees not covered by other grants or scholarships for Pell-eligible students.
+The Argo 30 Guarantee covers tuition and mandatory fees not covered by other grants or scholarships for qualifying Pell-eligible Florida residents.

 Argo 30 Guarantee Program